chinamike65/hugo-tuolesi/content/book3/book3en.md

 Buddhism talks about great mercy and great compassion.
 Not only can we not kill living beings, but we must also generate great love to save them.
 This is also an important difference between Buddhism and other religions.

-3. After taking refuge, how to learn, practice, and uphold refuge
+3. After taking refuge, how to learn, practice, and uphold the vows

 After taking refuge in the Three Jewels, we have entered the Buddhist path and are true disciples of the Buddha.